BLB Solicitors

 The law – achieving ‘fairness’

-The court’s goal is achieving fairness
+The court’s goal is to achieve fairness

 In some cases, the sharing principle may be applied at a later date, with a reallocation of resources in the future.
 Typically, this may involve one party having a deferred interest in the matrimonial home that will be realised once any children finish their education.